NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

 \operatorname*{argmin}_\theta~ (f(x)_1 - g(x)_1)^2+(f(x)_2-g(x)_2)^2+...(f(x)_n - g(x)_n)^2
 $$

 We call the measure of how "wrong" our network is the cost function (also loss, depending on whose writing the paper) and we denote it by $C$.
-Cost is parameterized by both $\theta$ and $x$, which is important to keep in mind as we do the derivations for backpropagation, the algorithm of choice to find the best parameters.
+Cost is parameterized by both $\theta$ and $x$.
 Now that we've stated the goal, how do we find it?
 Here we introduce the gradient, which is, for a vector valued function $f: \mathbb{R}^n \to \mathbb{R}$ defined as

 $$
 \nabla f(\mathbf{x}) =